Omudhome Ogbru, PharmD

 PREGNANCY: There are no good studies of cephalexin in pregnant women.
 Cephalexin should only be used during pregnancy if there are no other safe alternatives.

-SIDE EFFECTS: The most common side effects of cephalexin are diarrhea, nausea, abdominal pain, vomiting, headaches, dizziness, skin rash, fever, abnormal liver tests and vaginitis.
+SIDE EFFECTS: The most common side effects of cephalexin are diarrhea, nausea, abdominal pain, vomiting, headaches, dizziness, skin rash, fever, abnormal liver tests, and vaginitis.
 Individuals who are allergic to penicillin may also be allergic to cephalexin.
 Serious but rare reactions include seizures, severe allergic reactions (anaphylaxis), and low platelet or red blood cell count.

 Cephalexin, like almost all antibiotics, may cause mild or severe cases of pseudomembranous colitis, a mild to severe inflammation of the colon.
-Antibiotics, including cephalexin alter the normal flora of the colon and permit overgrowth of a bacterium called Clostridium difficile.
-Studies indicate that a toxin produced by Clostridium difficile is a primary cause of pseudomembranous colitis.
+Antibiotics, including cephalexin alter the types of bacteria in the colon and permit overgrowth of a bacterium called Clostridium difficile.
+Studies indicate that a toxins produced by Clostridium difficile are a primary cause of pseudomembranous colitis.